Blog Layout

 Is Verbal Authorization From a Judge Enough to Search a Second Location?

-Jason Louis • Apr 24, 2024
+Jason Louis • April 24, 2024

 Is Verbal Authorization From a Judge Enough to Search a Second Location?

-This post is only offered as a discussion topic and does not represent legal advice.
-Officers must refer to the laws in their own State as well as their agency
+This post is only offered as a discussion topic only and does not represent legal advice.
+Officers must refer to the laws in their own State as well as their agency's policies, which can be more restrictive on officers that the law requires.

-Consider this Scenario: Officers obtained a valid search warrant for a motel room.
+Consider this Scenario: officers obtained a valid search warrant for a motel room.
 After the warrant was signed by the judge, they decided they wanted to search the suspect’s home.
-The Police Officer called the judge, who verbally authorized a search of the second location.
+The police officer called the judge, who verbally authorized a search of the second location.
 The officers didn’t physically amend the warrant.

 Question: Is the oral authorization from the judge, without physically amending the warrant, sufficient to allow the search of the second location?